 For businesses that serve international customers, Versant’s flagship product Versant English Test is recommended.

 In 1996, two Stanford University professors created Ordinate, creator of the Versant Tests, to develop and patent a spoken language testing system using speech processing technology and the advanced science of linguistics.
 The Versant tests are the first to leverage a completely automated method for testing spoken language.
 Ordinate Corporation was acquired by Pearson in January, 2008.
 Versant is now owned by the Knowledge Technologies group of Pearson.
 The Knowledge Technologies group of Pearson is the leader in spoken language assessment, providing solutions for corporations, government agencies, and academic institutions around the world.

 The Versant tests are the result of years of research in speech recognition, statistical modeling, linguistics, and testing theory.
 Over the last 13 years, more than 52 million test questions have been delivered, responded to, and automatically scored for individuals from over 100 countries around the world.
 The patented speech testing technologies are applied to its Versant language tests and customized tests.
 Sample projects include:

-- the assessment of spoken Spanish for the US Department of Homeland Security
+- an assessment of spoken Spanish for the US Department of Homeland Security.

-- the assessment grading technology for children’s oral reading fluency to support the US No Child Left Behind and Reading First initiatives
+- an assessment grading technology for children’s oral reading fluency to support the US No Child Left Behind and Reading First initiatives.